-Each year the NDE conducts a teacher vacancy survey17 to determine the areas for which teacher shortages exist and what districts/systems did to address those shortages.
-Regularly, CTE represents multiple areas where teacher shortages exist.
-For the Fall of 2018, these included: Agriculture Education; Business, Marketing or Information Technology; Family and Consumer Sciences; and Industrial Technology/Skilled and Technical Sciences, in addition to School Counselors.
+17 https://cdn.education.ne.gov/wp-content/uploads/2019/02/2018TeacherVacancyReport.pdf represents multiple areas where teacher shortages exist.
+For the Fall of 2023, these included: Agriculture Education; Business, Marketing or Information Technology; Family and Consumer Sciences; and Industrial Technology/Skilled and Technical Sciences, in addition to School Counselors.
 The number one reason given for these shortages was that there were no applicants.